aetperf/aetperf.github.io/_posts/2025-09-29-Data-Loading-From-S3-Parquet-Files-to-PostgreSQL-on-OVH-Cloud.md

 The local NVMe delivers strong sequential write performance at 1465 MiB/s (measured with fio), providing ample disk bandwidth for our data loading workloads.

-This configuration represents a practical mid-range setup - not the smallest instance that would struggle with parallel workloads, nor an oversized machine that would mask performance characteristics.
-In my experience, this sweet spot helps identify real bottlenecks rather than just throwing hardware at the problem.
+This configuration represents a practical mid-range setup, not the smallest instance that would struggle with parallel workloads, nor an oversized machine that would mask performance characteristics.

 ### The Data: TPC-H Orders Table